-Coco Tait (she/her) is the Assistant Director of Events and Programs at Georgetown University’s Center for Contemporary Arab Studies (CCAS), where she oversees public programming and strategic communications.
-A recipient of the Provost’s Distinguished Staff Award, she brings over five years of experience in international education, grant administration, and event management.
-Prior to joining Georgetown, Coco held multiple roles at the Middle East Institute, where she managed State Department–funded programs and founded the Institute’s International Youth Summit.
-She holds an M.S. in International Relations and Politics from Carnegie Mellon University.
+Coco brings extensive experience in public programming, strategic communications, and international education.
+Before joining G+JI, she served as the Assistant Director of Events and Programs at Georgetown’s Center for Contemporary Arab Studies (CCAS), where she oversaw public programming and strategic communications.
+A recipient of the Provost’s Distinguished Staff Award, she has over five years of experience in international education, grant administration, and event management.

 The Politics of “Helping”: Women and Queerness in SWANA